Hidden Breakthroughs in Language Model Training: POLCA basis comparison

 \section{POLCA basis comparison}

 We test ablated bases to analyze the effect of basis choice on the POLCA breakthrough clustering.
 To do so, we compute the maximum carry skill homogeneities over all of the clusters when performing POLCA breakthrough clustering.
-We use the following bases: \begin{itemize} \item \textbf{Random orthonormal}: randomly sampled orthonormal vectors \item \textbf{Random shuffled Hessian}: basis computed using Algorithm \ref{alg:basis}, but randomly shuffling the model checkpoints \item \textbf{Top Hessian eigenvectors}: basis computed using Algorithm \ref{alg:basis} \end{itemize} We find in Table \ref{tab:basis-comp} that these ablations result in only slightly less homogeneous carry clusters, indicating that different bases can be used for larger experiments to trade off between compute and interpretability.
+We use the following bases: \begin{itemize} \item \textbf{Random orthonormal}: randomly sampled orthonormal vectors \item \textbf{Random shuffled Hessian}: basis computed using Algorithm \ref{alg:basis}, but randomly shuffling the model checkpoints \item \textbf{Top Hessian eigenvectors}: basis computed using Algorithm \ref{alg:basis} \end{itemize} We find in Table \ref{tab:basis-comp} that these ablations result in only slightly lower quality clusters with respect to homogeneity (although random orthonormal vectors have lower recall than the other two bases on average), indicating that different bases can be used for larger experiments to trade off between compute and interpretability.
+We also compute the fraction of clusters with hidden breakthroughs for each basis in Table \ref{tab:arithmetic-comp-basis-breakthroughs-expanded} and find that the random orthonormal basis has a significantly lower fraction of hidden breakthroughs recovered than the other two approaches, indicating that this random orthonormal basis is not sufficient to find hidden breakthroughs late in training.

+In addition to these bases, we have tested a variety of additional basis constructions, such as a stacked Jacobian, Hessian computed using a sliding window, and Hessian computed at the end of training, and chose to use the top Hessian eigenvectors since they had the best performance in the arithmetic setting.